 XRP Ledger Snapshot

 At the inception of the Flare Network 100 billion Spark will be created, 45 billion Spark will be claimable by XRP holders.
-Your claimable Spark amount depends on your XRP balance on 12th December 2020, 00:00 UTC and you still have until 11th June 2021 to make your claim.
+Your claimable Spark amount depends on your XRP balance on 12th December 2020, 00:00 UTC and you have until 11th June 2021, 23:59 UTC to make your claim.
 At the end of the claim period, all unclaimed Spark tokens will be burned.
 For additional details about the Spark token distribution see this blog post.

 Claiming Spark does not affect your XRP balance, other than costing the minimal XRP Ledger transaction fee of less than 0.00002 XRP.
 You can send and receive XRP as you normally would after completing the claim process.
 It's enough to complete the claim process once per XRP account.